Sovereign-Labs/sovereign-sdk/examples/demo-simple-stf/README.md

     // exercise for the reader.
     type TxReceiptContents = ();

-    // This is the type that will be returned as a result of `apply_tx_blob`. type BatchReceiptContents = ApplyBlobResult;
+    // This is the type that will be returned as a result of `apply_blob`. type BatchReceiptContents = ApplyBlobResult;

    // This data is produced during actual batch execution or validated with proof during verification.